What helps to get rid of athlete's foot?

 When are tablets considered?

-Athlete's foot is nearly always treated topically.
-Tablets are only considered if topical treatment isn't successful.
+Athlete’s foot is nearly always treated topically.
+Only if topical treatment hasn’t been successful are tablets considered, and they need to be prescribed by a doctor.
 It may also be a good idea if the has spread to one or more toenails, or if the is very severe.

 What disadvantages do the tablets have?

-Tablets for fungal infections cause more side effects than topical medications do.
-The possible side effects of itraconazole include headaches, dizziness, gastrointestinal (stomach and bowel) problems and rashes.
-Terbinafine can cause gastrointestinal problems and a temporary loss of taste and smell.
-But these kinds of side effects didn't last long in the studies.
-Because both medications can interact with other drugs, it's important to let your doctor know about any other medication you are taking.
+Tablets for treating fungal infections cause more side effects than creams, gels or sprays.
+The possible side effects of itraconazole include headaches, dizziness, stomach and bowel problems, and rashes.
+Terbinafine can cause stomach and bowel problems and a temporary loss of taste and smell.
+But these kinds of side effects didn’t last long in the studies.

 There’s a very small risk of serious liver damage.
 For this reason, people with a liver disease are only given these medications if it’s absolutely necessary.